About

 Falooda cocktail (vanilla rose and white chocolate cocktail)

-• Rose syrup is perfect for cocktails and non alcoholic drinks.
+• Rose syrup is perfect for cocktail recipes and non-alcoholic drinks.
 Just replace the sugar syrup with this rose syrup.

 • This is the best homemade rose syrup to make falooda (rose syrup milkshake).